dependency-check-team/dependency-check/readme.md

 ### --entry

-by default your `main` and `bin` entries from package.json will be parsed, but you can add more the list of entries by passing them in as `--entry`, e.g.:
+adds more files to be checked to any of the default ones already added, like `tests.js` to the default ones resolved from package.json:

 ```
 dependency-check package.json --entry tests.js
 ```

-in the above example `tests.js` will get added to the entries that get parsed + checked in addition to the defaults.
-You can specify as many separate `--entry` arguments as you want
+you can specify as many separate `--entry` arguments as you want. `--entry` also supports globbing like `**/*.js` and similar.

-you can also instead add additional entries directly after your package definition, like:
+you can also instead add additional entries directly after your main path, like:

 ```
 dependency-check package.json tests.js